 In a statement, ORA said the recent round of union-organized protests against fast-food restaurants are “unfair and demean thousands of hardworking Ohioans.”
 The protests are part of a movement to get the federal minimum waged increased from its current level of $7.25 an hour.

-COLUMBUS — Gov. John Kasich last month signed legislation designed to create a distinction between Ohio’s large and small brewers in an effort to maintain the integrity of the state’s three-tier distribution system — was among the top stories coming out of Ohio’s beverage alcohol and hospitality industries in 2013.
+COLUMBUS — A new law designed to create a distinction between Ohio’s large and small brewers — and maintain the integrity of the state’s three-tier distribution system — was among the top stories coming out of Ohio’s beverage alcohol and hospitality industries in 2013.

 COLUMBUS — Ohio Attorney General Mike DeWine’s office earlier this month began inspections of electronic raffle machine operators.

 Beginning Dec.
 15, investigators from the attorney general’s office began inspections of organizations and locations believed to be operating the electronic raffle machines.
 Those found to be in violation may face civil action from the AG’s office or be referred for criminal prosecution.

 MEDINA (PRNewswire) — David Hassrick was named chief sustainability officer for the Luna Nueva tequila brand.

 NEW YORK — Ultimate Beverage Challenge LLC recently announced the 2014 dates for its fifth annual Ultimate Spirits Challenge and Ultimate Wine Challenge.